-EMERGING RISK Risk (in what way) Underlying cause of risk or uncertainty Control or mitigation implemented "Higher for longer" interest rates (Market) Interest rates have risen considerably in the recent past, and the consensus among market participants is now that these higher rates will persist for several years to come.
-The Board regularly reviews a cashflow model which uses the forward Sonia curve to forecast interest payments.
-75% of the loan amount is hedged until 2027 but rates are forecast to still be close to current levels at that time.
-As a result, the Board has begun to consider the actions it might take to mitigate the impact of such rates on the activities of the Group.
+EWIERGING KISK Risk (in what way) Underlying cause of risk or uncertainty Control or mitigation implemented "Higher for longer" interest rates (Liquidity) Interest rates have risen considerably in the recent past, and the consensus among market participants is now that these higher rates will persist for several years to come.
+The Board regularly reviews a cashflow model which uses the forward SONIA curve to forecast interest payments.
+100% of the loan amount is hedged until 2027 and as a result, the Board has hedged the entire loan amount against future interest rate risk and has certainty on interest repayments until the expiry of the existing facility.